addiscent/php-server-mon-sys/README.md

 4. $ docker-compose up -d  # wait two minutes for mysql to finish initializing database

 IMPORTANT: You must wait, (approximately two minutes), for MySQL to finish initializing its database before continuing with _PHP Server Monitor_ Initialization instructions below.
-Otherwise, you will receive errors during the _PHP Server Monitor_ Initialization process.
-If you receive an error stating that a database connection cannot be made, wait a few minutes, and retry _PHP Server Monitor_ Initialization.
+Otherwise, you will be shown errors during the _PHP Server Monitor_ Initialization process.
+If an error is shown stating, "Unable to connect to MySQL.
+Please check your information", then wait a few minutes, and retry _PHP Server Monitor_ Initialization.

 ### _PHP Server Monitor_ Initialization
 - Use a web browser, visit: